 Joseph Mariathasan: Can active management survive?

-The challenges faced by traditional fund mangers aren’t going away any time soon, writes Joseph Mariathasan
+The challenges faced by traditional fund managers aren’t going away any time soon, writes Joseph Mariathasan

 The proposed merger of Henderson Global Investors and Janus Capital is another example of the consolidation we are seeing in the investment management industry.
 Traditional fund managers face serious problems if they hope to survive, let alone prosper, over the long term, as they face challenges from passive, smart beta and active quant products.
 These competitive pressures, combined with a low-return environment, have led to the fee cuts that lie behind the consolidation.
 These pressures are not going to lessen in the foreseeable future.